Return to No Frills NZ Literature home page.

 Winterburn nodded, but did nothing more.

-So, when on earth was the man going to act, Truscott fumed, was he simply wishing his visitors would go away?
-He decided to concentrate his attention on Zack.
-Truscott, I can tell you, was proud of his powers of concentration.
-He fixed on the child, next to those fidgety siblings who were completely enthralled by the TV.
+So, when on earth was the man going to act, Truscott fumed.
+Was he simply wishing his visitors would get up and go away?
+He decided to concentrate his attention on Zack, settled next to those other fidgety siblings who were still all enthralled by the TV.
 Truscott steadied his mind and said at last, 'Zack, I think you must realise how serious this is.
-You just can't treat other people and their property this way.'
+You just can't go about treating other people and their property this way.'

-Even as he spoke, he thought how foolish he sounded, how utterly ridiculous.
+But even as he spoke, he thought how foolish he sounded, how utterly ridiculous.
 And how hypocritical.
-Didn't society itself treat these people in exactly that same terrible way, with nobody to care?
+Didn't society itself treat these sorts of people in exactly that same terrible way, with nobody to do anything or even care?
 But...and he reminded himself what he was here for.

 'When you hurt someone like that, you just make things worse for everybody,' he went on.
 'Zack, what if everybody went round hitting other people for no reason?
 Would you like it, if this happened to you?
 You know what it's like to get hurt, don't you?'

-Zack was starting to nod his head up and down, though he still wasn't making any eye contact.
+Zack was starting to nod his head up and down hard, though he still wasn't making any eye contact.
 Truscott had to wonder if this, too, was just the formula on display.
 But he knew what was the best course: keep on sounding like an adult.

-'If you know what it's like to get hurt, then you'll know why it's bad to do it to others.
-Zack?
+'If you know what it's like to get hurt, then you'll know why it's bad to do it to others, won't you, Zack?
 Zack, look at me.'

 'Look at the man,' Truscott heard Winterburn growl, though now the father was only in Truscott's peripheral vision.
 He concentrated on the boy, sitting there with the other two children on the floor.

-Zack raised his large, flat, almost jowly face.
+Zack raised his large, flat face with its puffy, almost jowly lines along his jaw.
 Doing his best to look innocent.
 And in that childish dark face Truscott could suddenly descry Winterburn's features: the boy was a miniature copy of his father, a version with baby fat, a still-unformed version.
-A social problem waiting to grow old enough--all at once Truscott felt sorry for the world to come.
-Because Jason, clinging here, his leg up too hard against his father's on the sofa in that need of support, Jason was an unformed version of himself.
-All he really had to do, Truscott thought, was threaten the father.
+A social problem waiting to grow old enough to poison the future--all at once Truscott felt sorry for the world to come.
+Because Jason, clinging here, with his leg up rather too hard against his father's on the sofa in all his need of support, Jason was an unformed version of Truscott himself.
+What he really had to do, Truscott thought, the choice he had to make, was decide whether to threaten the father.
 Yell.
 Smack him one.
 That'd solve the problem, solve it for good.
 Speak to these people in their own fucking language.
-And Truscott realised that that was probably what Jason was waiting for: not this namby-pamby stuff.
+And Truscott realised how that was probably what Jason was waiting for: not this namby-pamby stuff.

-He tried to slide his bottom forward, to extricate himself from the over-soft padding on the couch.
+He tried to slide his bottom forwards on the sofa, to extricate himself from the over-soft padding in the cushion.

 'You won't do it again, will you, Zack?' he said.
 'Promise me you won't do it again.'